SansGuidon/bookmarks/PRINCIPLES.md

 * You don't want heroes, but you might benefit from experts / excellents colleagues / colleagues & managers that provide support and insights and who do not let you take everyting on your plate.
 * Simplify.
 Become a minimalist.

-## Healthy Slow programming principles
+## Slow programming Healthy tips / helpers
 * Disconnect & Focus.
 Value your time, use it to focus.
 Put lot of non-meeting blocks in your agenda.
 * Stay positive.
 Focus on what is doing ok, what you have accomplished.
 Focus your brain attention more often on something that is stress free.
 * Limit your coffee intake.
 Drinking caffeine triggers the release of adrenaline.
 Adrenaline is the source of the “fight-or-flight” response, a survival mechanism that forces you to stand up and fight or run for the hills when faced with a threat.
 The fight-or-flight mechanism sidesteps rational thinking in favor of a faster response.
 This is great when a bear is chasing you, but not so great when you’re responding to a curt email. [source](https://www.linkedin.com/pulse/20140805002649-50578967-how-successful-people-stay-calm/)